ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 - **data quantity** - requires at least 2 years of historical data,
 - **domain knowledge** - requires selecting & weighting of statistics based on problem understanding.

-An example is a typical metrological year (TMY) forecast, used to create a dataset of typical year of weather.
-TMY forecasts are commonly used in predicting solar generation or building energy use.
+An example of a typical year forecast is a typical metrological year (TMY) forecast, used to create a dataset of typical year of weather.
+TMY forecasts are commonly used in modelling solar generation or building energy use.

 The idea & inspiration for this post came from using the [TMY forecast produced by Solcast](https://solcast.com/tmy) - thanks Solcast for the inspiration!